✓ Updated May 2026

 All Things to Do in Hoi An, Vietnam

-culturalAs dusk settles, Hoi An's Ancient Town transforms into a magical spectacle, illuminated by thousands of colorful silk lanterns.
-Glide along the Thu Bon River in a small boat, releasing a paper lantern for good luck, and soak in the romantic ambiance.
-The reflections of the lanterns on the water create an unforgettable, dreamlike scene.
+culturalAs dusk settles, Hoi An's Ancient Town transforms into a magical wonderland illuminated by thousands of colorful silk lanterns.
+Glide down the Thu Bon River in a small sampan, releasing a floating lantern for good luck, and soak in the romantic, ethereal atmosphere.
+The best time to witness this spectacle is on the 14th day of the lunar month when the full moon festival bathes the town in an even brighter glow.

 Sunrise Cycling Through Rice Paddies

-natureEscape the town's bustle with an early morning bike ride through the emerald green rice fields surrounding Hoi An.
-Witness local farmers tending to their crops as the sun paints the sky with soft hues, and perhaps stop for a refreshing coconut water from a roadside stall.
-This is a peaceful immersion into rural Vietnamese life.
+natureEscape the town's bustle with an early morning bicycle ride through the emerald-green rice fields surrounding Hoi An.
+Witness local farmers tending their crops as the sun paints the sky in hues of orange and pink, a truly serene and authentic experience.
+Look out for water buffalo grazing peacefully and consider a stop at a local family's home for a refreshing coconut.

 Culinary Deep Dive: Cooking Class & Market Tour

-foodEmbark on a hands-on journey into Vietnamese cuisine by joining a local cooking class.
-Start with a guided tour of the vibrant central market, learning about fresh ingredients, before mastering dishes like fresh spring rolls and Cao Lau.
-It's a delicious way to connect with the local culture and bring a taste of Hoi An home.
+foodImmerse yourself in Hoi An's renowned cuisine by joining a hands-on cooking class.
+Start with a vibrant exploration of the Central Market, learning to select fresh ingredients, before mastering dishes like Cao Lau and White Rose dumplings.
+This is a delicious way to connect with local culture and bring a taste of Vietnam home with you.

 Planning your Hoi An, Vietnam adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.